Lil Tecca

-Tyler-Justin Anthony Sharpe (born August 26, 2002), known professionally as Lil Tecca, is an American rapper.
+Tyler-Justin Anthony Sharpe (born August 26, 2002), known professionally as Lil Tecca, is an American rapper, singer-songwriter, and record producer.
 Lil Tecca rose to mainstream prominence with the release of the 2019 single "Ransom", which peaked at number four on the Billboard Hot 100.
 The song preceded the release of his debut mixtape We Love You Tecca (2019), which peaked at number four on the Billboard 200 and contained the follow-up singles "Love Me" and "Did It Again".

-His debut studio album Virgo World (2020) peaked at number ten on the Billboard 200, while Tecca's second and third albums, We Love You Tecca 2 (2021) and Tec (2023) reached similar positions on the chart.
-The albums spawned the singles "Never Left" and "500lbs" both of which received platinum certifications by the Recording Industry Association of America (RIAA).
-His fourth studio album Plan A was released in 2024.
-His fifth studio album Dopamine, was released on June 13, 2025.
-It included the pre release singles "Dark Thoughts" and "Owa Owa".
+His debut studio album, Virgo World (2020), peaked at number ten on the Billboard 200, as did his second album, We Love You Tecca 2 (2021).
+His third album, Tec (2023), was followed by his fourth and fifth albums, Plan A (2024) and Dopamine (2025), both of which continued his series of top ten debuts on the chart.
+In addition to receiving an Icon Series Outfit, he was announced as the Fortnite Festival Season 15 headliner.

 Early life

-Tyler-Justin Anthony Sharpe was born on August 26, 2002, in Queens, New York, to Jamaican immigrant parents.
+Tyler-Justin Anthony Sharpe was born on August 26, 2002, in Queens, New York City, to Jamaican immigrant parents.
 He grew up in the Springfield Gardens neighborhood of Queens.
 Sharpe's upbringing in Queens exposed him to diverse cultural influences.
-Sharpe relocated from Queens to Cedarhurst, a village located in Nassau County on Long Island, New York.
+Sharpe relocated from Queens to Cedarhurst, a village located in Nassau County on Long Island, New York, where he attended Lawrence High School.
 Growing up, Sharpe dreamed of playing in the NBA.
 At 12 years old, he redirected his focus toward music, drawn to hip-hop and inspired by artists like Chief Keef and Speaker Knockerz.
-He attended Lawrence High School.

 Career

 2011–2018: Early career and musical career beginnings

-At the age of 9, Tecca became interested in music after he began rapping over his mic while he was playing a game on Xbox with his friends.
+At the age of 9, Tecca became interested in music after he began rapping over his mic while playing a game on Xbox with his friends.
 Tecca and his friends started targeting each other with diss tracks, with Tecca uploading two of these songs onto his account on SoundCloud.
 However, those tracks have since been removed.
 Tecca's first notable release was a track called "Tectri", released in 2017, which was a collaborative single with Gummybear.
 Following the release of "Tectri", Tecca continued releasing early tracks, including "Callin", among others.